austinmama/vsrx/vsrx-upgrade.md

 # Upgrading the vSRX
 {: #upgrading-the-vsrx}

-There are several methods and considerations that you need to understand before upgrading your {{site.data.keyword.cloud}} Juniper vSRX:
+There are several methods and considerations that you must understand before upgrading your {{site.data.keyword.cloud}} Juniper vSRX:
 {: shortdesc}

 *	vSRX version level